wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 2 Behold ! a mighty army of the king had assembled together at the village of Champlain , between Plattsburg and Montreal ; nigh unto the place where Forsyth the warrior , the second Sumter ,* was slain :

+* Sumter , a brave officer in the American Revolution.

 3 For the Prince Regent had commanded his servants to go forth into the heart of the land of Columbia , and separate the states of the east from the rest of the country.

 4 So it came to pass , about the fifth day of the ninth month , that the host of Britain appeared before the village of Plattsburgh ; which lieth about three hundred miles from New-York towards the north.

-* Sumter , a brace officer in the American Revolution.

 [241]